Stuycs-K/final-project-09-hua-charles-li-lisa/WORKLOG.md

 ## 6/07/24

 Updating PRESENTATION.md, figuring out with the other group how we should split the topics for the video, as well as within my group.
+Filmed and edited the presentation video as well as updated extra information on the .md files.